prody/ProDy-website/tutorials/cavitracer_tutorial/trajectory.rst

    :scale: 50 %

-To select channels with particular localization, we can further use `:func:.selectChannelBySelection` function and specify which region will be analyzed, for example, using residues, as shown below.
+To select channels with particular localization, we can further use :func:`.selectChannelBySelection` function and specify which region will be analyzed, for example, using residues, as shown below.
 In the example, we are selecting channels that are generated from MD trajectory using ``"channels_pLoxA_dcd*_channel*.pqr"`` pattern.
-List with ``pqr`` files called ``pqr_files_channels`` is further use by `:func:.selectChannelBySelection`.
+List with ``pqr`` files called ``pqr_files_channels`` is further use by :func:`.selectChannelBySelection`.

 .. ipython:: python
    :verbatim: